dusktrades/ftx-cli/docs/topics/trading/advanced-orders.md

 ## Scheduled order

-A scheduled order is an order paired with a [scheduled command](../../guides/scheduled-commands.md).
+A scheduled order is an order that is scheduled to run at a future date and time or periodically, according to a given interval, until manually aborted.
+Place a scheduled order by using a [scheduled command](../../guides/scheduled-commands.md).

 Scheduled orders can be used to simulate complex time-based order types (e.g. Time-of-Day orders) or repeating investing strategies (e.g. Dollar-Cost Averaging).